-My research uses binary stars and variable stars as tools to better understand how all stars live and evolve.
+When I’m not writing software to process images for the Legacy Survey of Space and Time (LSST), my research uses difference imaging as well as binary/variable stars as tools to better understand how all stars live and evolve.
 It’s amazing how much we can learn about faraway stars just by observing their light!
-Learn more on my Research page, or jump straight to my CV.

-Some of my other interests include playing viola, traveling, frequenting local restaurants, advocating for equity and inclusivity, hiking, entertaining my cats, playing board games, reducing light pollution, and volunteering at summer camp and church.
+Some of my other interests include parenting, playing viola, bicycle commuting, entertaining my cats, traveling, eating at local restaurants, playing board games, reducing light pollution, and volunteering at summer camp and church.

 I majored in physics at Harvey Mudd College, got a master’s degree in astronomy at San Diego State University, and completed my PhD in astronomy at New Mexico State University.
-I grew up in the Pacific Northwest, and currently live with my husband in Portland, Oregon.
+I grew up in the Pacific Northwest, and am thrilled to call Seattle home.

-Oh, and I don’t really think we’re “all in the gutter.”
-I just love that Oscar Wilde quote.
+Oh, and I don’t necessarily think we’re “all in the gutter.”
+I just like that quote.

 The content and opinions on this site are my own unless explicitly mentioned otherwise.